 The financial statements are presented in Sterling which is the Company's functional and presentation currency.
 Foreign currency transactions are translated into Sterling at the exchange rate prevailing at the date of the transaction.
-Exchange gains and losses resulting from the settlement of such transactions are recognised in the Statement of comprehensive income.
+Exchange gains and losses resulting from the settlement of such transactions are recognised in the Income Statement.